peopledoc/django-ltree-demo/README.md

 encountered a lot of issues when using them at a bigger scale (tables with hundreds of thousands of rows and quite a lot of writings).

-It turns out that storing trees in a database a solved problem since a long time, at least with PostgreSQL.
-The [ltree](https://www.postgresql.org/docs/9.6/static/ltree.html) extension provides a convenient data structure, which is very fast on reads, and quite fast on writing.
+It turns out that storing trees in a database has been a solved problem since a long time, at least with PostgreSQL.
+The [ltree](https://www.postgresql.org/docs/9.6/static/ltree.html) extension provides a convenient data structure which is very fast on reads, and with almost no impact on writes.
 The algorithm used is very close to django-treebeard's materialized paths, but with all the power of PostgreSQL.

 The main downside of using ltree is that you have to maintain the materialized path yourself.
 It doesn't come with any tool to do it automatically.